edemartel/edemartel.github.com/index.md

 {% include JB/setup %}

 This is my blog.
 There are many more like it, but this one is mine.
 If you want to know more about me, check out the [about](about.html) page.
 Otherwise, [kick back, relax, take a load off your mind](http://www.youtube.com/watch?v=BxHNztg0X3s).

+I realize this is pretty bare bones right now.
+Bear with me as I learn the ropes about Jekyll.
 <hr />

 <div class="posts">